 Funnel TES

 Funnel is an implementation of the GA4GH Task Execution Schemas.
 It provides an API server, multiple storage backends, multiple compute backends and a web UI.
-For the purposes of the All In One stack we will be configuring the TRE Agent to use Funnel as the TES compatible execution backend and any outputs from the execution will be stored in the TRE Layer MinIO instance.
+For the purposes of the DemoStack quickstart we will be configuring the TRE Agent to use Funnel as the TES compatible execution backend and any outputs from the execution will be first stored in the TRE Layer S3 instance and then copied over to the Submission Layer S3 instance.

-This guidance refers to the preset credentials for the All In One quickstart.
+This guidance refers to the preset credentials for the DemoStack quickstart.
 If you are setting up Funnel for a regular deployment, you’ll need to use your TRE Agent realm credentials.

 Install Funnel